tizoc/shen-scheme/README.md

 The `scm.import-from-module` function imports bindings from Scheme modules into Shen's environment.

 It takes two arguments: a module identifier, and a list of lists of which the first element is a symbol with the name the imported binding is going to have inside Shen's environment, and the second the name the binding inside the module.
+If the exported name is the same as the original name, a symbol can be used in place of the list.

-Example:
+Example (chibi):

 ```
 (6-) (scm.import-from-module [srfi 27] [[random-integer random-integer] [random-real random-real]])